NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 TCP-Reno {{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}}, SCTP
 {{?RFC4960}}, TFRC {{!RFC5348}}, and QUIC congestion control
 {{!RFC9002}}, which use the same linear increase function for window growth.
-We refer to all Reno-style standards and their variants collectively as "Reno" below.
+All Reno-style standards and their variants are collectively referred to as "Reno" in this document.

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical Reno to remedy this